-Choosing those you trust to make decisions about your care
+Choosing those you trust to speak for you

 Selecting your medical champion

 If you are ever unable to make your own medical decisions, your doctor will need a champion, or healthcare agent, to speak for you.
-Ideally this should be someone who knows you well and understands your health goals.
-In addition, this person should:
+This should be someone who knows you well and understands your health goals.
+Ideally, this person should:

 - Know about your health condition, symptoms and medical history

 - Pay attention to all important facts and details when making decisions, and be available to help follow up with treatment plans

 - Understand his or her duties, and be seriously committed to fulfilling them

 - Work well with others who may be involved in your life and care